-Cross selling treasury products – a framework for commodities trading for corporate clients
+Cross selling treasury products – Pitching commodity trading ideas to corporate clients

 There are 5 core themes to our discussion when it comes to commodity trading and trading ideas.